gvazdas/svencoop/README.md

 ## Adding your own music

 Add more entries to the array "music_filepaths" inside loadingmusic.as.
-Music files can be placed either in svencoop or svencoop_addon.
+Music files can be located either in svencoop or svencoop_addon.

 # Custom votes